-Similar to Kalman filter based state estimators and its nonlinear extensions, the proper value for the initial state vector is assumed for the prediction model.
-The input and output measurements are made from the process and the input measurement are presented to the state prediction model (F) along with the assumed initial state vector in order to compute the time updated values for states.
+Similar to Kalman filter based state estimators and its nonlinear extensions; proper value for the initial state vector is assumed for the prediction model.
+The input and output measurements are made from the process and the input measurement are presented to the prediction model along with the assumed initial state vector in order to compute the time updated values for states.